Career Tip #1 for Art Therapists: Get a Counseling License Too

 I know.
 I have a web site for jobs in mental health, and I post new lists of jobs every month.

 If you are going to spend two years going to graduate school, do yourself a huge favor and go to a program that offers you eligibility for licensure in both areas.
 It will pay off in a big way.
 It is a gamble NOT to.

 At Southwestern College, in the art capital of Santa Fe, New Mexico, we offer you a third possibility.
-When you take our dual-eligibility curriculum for Art Therapy and Counseling, and add a couple more courses (as electives), you are also eligible to sit for licensure as an Alcohol and Drug Abuse Counselor in New Mexico.
+When you take our dual-eligibility curriculum for Art Therapy and Counseling, and add a few more courses (as electives), you can also gain eligibility to sit for licensure as an Alcohol and Drug Abuse Counselor in New Mexico.
 That is another HUGE area of opportunity, and again increases the job/career market very significantly.